MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/topnestedoperator.md

 The top-nested operator performs hierarchical aggregation and value selection.

-Imagine you have a table with sales information like countries, salespeople, and amounts sold.
-The top-nested operator can help you answer complex questions like, "What are the top five countries by sales, and who are the top three salespeople in each of those countries?"
+Imagine you have a table with sales information like regions, salespeople, and amounts sold.
+The top-nested operator can help you answer complex questions like, "What are the top five regions by sales, and who are the top three salespeople in each of those regions?"

 The operator starts by separating the input records into partitions based on the first aggregation clause.
-The data is grouped according to the specified criteria, such as country.
+The data is grouped according to the specified criteria, such as region.
 Then, the operator then selects the top records within each partition using a specific calculation, such as adding up sales amounts.
 These top records can be determined by ascending or descending order.

 Then, the subsequent aggregation clause is applied to each partition.
 This initiates a nested aggregation process, further refining the data within each partition.
 This iterative procedure continues for all successive aggregation clauses, forming a hierarchy of increasingly precise groupings.

 The result is a table with two columns for each aggregation clause.
-One column contains the distinct values utilized for partitioning the table, such as countries, while the other column contains the outcome of the aggregation calculation, such as the total sales.
+One column contains the distinct values utilized for partitioning the table, such as regions, while the other column contains the outcome of the aggregation calculation, such as the total sales.

 ## Syntax